Skip to content

 ⚠️ IMPORTANT NUTRITIONAL DISCLAIMER

-This tool provides **general serving size guidelines** based on standard dietary references.
-It is **NOT a personalized dietary prescription.** Your individual nutritional needs may vary based on your age, gender, activity level, and overall health.
-For personalized dietary advice, you must consult with a Registered Dietitian or a qualified healthcare professional.
+This tool provides general serving size guidelines based on standard dietary references.
+It is NOT a personalized dietary prescription.
+Your individual nutritional needs may vary based on your age, gender, activity level, metabolic health, and overall wellness goals.
+For personalized dietary advice, you must consult with a Registered Dietitian or qualified healthcare professional.

 Why Portion Control Matters for Nutrient-Dense Foods